Definition

 There are various ways to design a network with a DMZ.
 The two basic methods are to use either one or two firewalls, though most modern DMZs are designed with two firewalls.
 This approach can be expanded to create more complex architectures.

-Different sets of firewall rules for monitoring traffic between the internet and the DMZ, the LAN and the DMZ, and the LAN and the internet tightly control which ports and types of traffic are allowed into the DMZ from the internet, limit connectivity to specific hosts in the internal network and prevent unrequested connections either to the internet or the internal LAN from the DMZ.
+Different sets of firewall rules for monitoring traffic between the internet and the DMZ, the LAN and the DMZ, and the LAN and the internet tightly control which ports and types of traffic are allowed into the DMZ from the internet.
+These rules also limit connectivity to specific hosts in the internal network and prevent unrequested connections to the internet or the internal LAN from the DMZ.

 The more secure approach to creating a DMZ network is a dual-firewall configuration, in which two firewalls are deployed with the DMZ network positioned between them.
-The first firewall -- also called the perimeter firewall -- is configured to allow only external traffic destined for the DMZ.
+The first firewall -- also called the perimeter firewall -- allows only external traffic destined for the DMZ.
 The second, or internal, firewall only allows traffic from the DMZ to the internal network.

 The dual-firewall approach is considered more secure because two devices must be compromised before an attacker can access the internal LAN.
 Security controls can be tuned specifically for each network segment.
-For example, a network intrusion detection and intrusion prevention system located in a DMZ could be configured to block all traffic except Hypertext Transfer Protocol Secure requests to Transmission Control Protocol port 443.
+For example, a network intrusion detection and intrusion prevention system (IPS) located in a DMZ could be configured to block all traffic except HTTPS requests to TPC port 443.

 Examples of DMZs

-Some of the various ways DMZs are used include the following:
+Some of the ways DMZs are used include the following:

 • Cloud services.
 Some cloud services, such as Microsoft Azure, use a hybrid security approach in which a DMZ is implemented between an organization's on-premises network and the virtual network.
-This method is typically used in situations where the organization's applications run partly on premises and partly on the virtual network.
-It's also used where outgoing traffic must be audited or where granular traffic control is required in between the virtual network and the on-premises data center.
+Typically, this method is used when the organization's applications run partly on premises and partly on the virtual network.
+It's also used where outgoing traffic must be audited or granular traffic control is required between the virtual network and the on-premises data center.

 • Home networks.
-A DMZ can also be useful in a home network in which computers and other devices are connected to the internet using a broadband router and configured into a LAN.
-Some home routers include a DMZ host feature.
-This can be contrasted with the DMZ subnetwork used in organizations with many more devices than would be found in a home.
-The DMZ host feature designates one device on the home network to function outside of the firewall, where it acts as the DMZ while the rest of the home network lies inside the firewall.
-In some cases, a gaming console is chosen to be the DMZ host so that the firewall doesn't interfere with gaming.
-Also, the console is a good candidate for a DMZ host because it likely holds less sensitive information than a personal computer.
+A DMZ can also be useful in a home network where computers and other devices are connected to the internet using a broadband router and configured into a LAN.
+Some home routers include a DMZ host feature, which differs from organizational DMZ subnetworks that have more devices than a home network.
+The DMZ host feature designates one home network device to function outside the firewall, where the network acts as the DMZ while the rest of the home network lies inside the firewall.
+In some cases, a gaming console is selected as the DMZ host so the firewall doesn't interfere with gaming.
+A console is also a good DMZ host because it likely holds less sensitive information than a personal computer.

 Dig Deeper on Network security